 An acute bladder infection, caused by a bacterial infection, is in first instance treated with antibiotics.
 What medicines are used and for how long, depends on the overall health of the patient and the bacteria found in the urine.
 The symptoms usually disappear within a few days after start of the treatment.
 In case of recurring infections, prolonged antibiotic treatments may be needed.

 In case of a chronic bladder infection, the cause of the inflammation is uncertain.
 No single treatment works best for all cases.
 Commonly used treatments include interventions to the bladder, such as bladder distension (injecting water in the bladder so that it expands), surgery, nerve stimulation and medicines that are taken by mouth or injected directly into the bladder.

-Simple bladder infections usually heal without any problems with antibiotics.
-In some cases, an untreated bladder infection can rise up to the kidneys, causing a kidney infection.
+Simple bladder infections usually heal with antibiotics without any problems.
+In some cases, untreated bladder infection can rise up to the kidneys, causing a kidney infection.
 In case of a complicated bladder infection, prospects depend on the clinical situation.
 Patients can get seriously ill if the infection spreads through the urinary tract to the blood.